-Lake County government has regular newsletters distributed by County board members and WORKFORCE DEVELOPMENT information, events and services are often included in these newsletters that are emailed to constituents.
-Lake County Careers website greater number of job seekers, young adults and high school students to increase candidate attendance at events, build a candidate-pipeline, and gain valuable data-driven insights to increase ROI over time.
-The LakeCountyCareers.com Website is put together through a collaboration of Lake County Workforce Development, the Job Center of Lake County, College of Lake County, Lake County Partners, and the Lake County High Schools Tech Campus.
+The LakeCountyCareers.com Website and the Hiring Event Platform was launched in 2018 to better promote and capture candidates for career expos, job fairs and employers' hiring events.
+The intent of this website is to promote access to a greater number of job seekers, young adults and high school students to increase candidate attendance at events, build a candidate-pipeline, and gain valuable data-driven insights to increase ROI over time.
+The LakeCountyCareers.com website is put together through a collaboration of Lake County Workforce Development, the Job Center of Lake County, College of Lake County, Lake County Partners, and the Lake County High Schools Tech Campus.